ravikt/astrotag/README.md

 ##  Recursive Fiducial Marker Based on Spidron

 This repository contains the implementation of proposed fiducial marker.
 The marker template is derived from square spidron.
-The encoding is inside the marker is based on mesh triangles generated using Delaunay traingulation.
+The encoding is inside the marker is based on mesh triangles generated using Delaunay triangulation.

 <img src="images/enhanced.png" width="600">